quarterpastten/REF-2014-SQL-data-exploration/README.md

 ![image](https://user-images.githubusercontent.com/86210945/151791797-c41af54d-82b8-4911-815a-b18e5887d8aa.png)

-This gives us the research intesity, which we could go on to use to weight the previous results (we won't do this in this exploration, however).
-All we would need to do is to multiply this intensity figure by the GPA figures we already calculated for each institution.
+This gives us the research intesity, which could be used to weight the previous results (I won't do this here however).
+All that needs to be done is multiply this intensity figure by the GPA figures already calculated for each institution.
 This would give us a somewhat different ranking of research power for UK institutions.